-Criminal justice clients typically need substance abuse rehabilitation due to problems with addiction.
-Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be completed in order to be accepted into a criminal justice drug rehabilitation program or recovery program.
-The first step is to figure out the criminal justice clients eligibility.
-This step is completed by a panel of officials who determine how much and what type of drug or alcohol is necessary.
-Often, the criminal justice clients receive their drug and alcohol rehabilitation while they are incarcerated.
-For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a long-term residential transitional living program.
+Criminal justice clients often need drug or alcohol treatment due to problems with drug or alcohol addiction.
+Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be performed in order to be accepted into a criminal justice drug treatment program or recovery program.
+The first step is to establish the criminal justice clients eligibility.
+This step is completed by a panel of officials who determine how much and what type of substance abuse [[[rehabilitation is necessary.
+Often, the criminal justice clients receive their drug rehabilitation while they are incarcerated.
+For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in sober living or a therapeutic community.

-There are more and more Spanish speaking clients enrolling into substance abuse treatment centers every day needing help.
-Because Spanish is such a prevalent language in this country, many drug and alcohol rehabilitation facilities are capable of providing services to Spanish speaking clients.
-Additionally, many treatment professionals make it a point to learn the language so as to be able to provide the support and care needed for Spanish speaking clients.
+There are more and more Spanish speaking clients walking into substance abuse rehabilitation facilities every day needing help.
+Because Spanish is such a prevalent language in this country, many substance abuse rehab facilities are prepared to deliver treatment services to Spanish speaking people.
+Additionally, many treatment professionals make it a point to learn the language so as to be able to provide the treatment and therapy needed for Spanish speaking clients.

-People who speak other languages, other than English that is, should be able to receive drug or alcohol treatment which is on par with English speakers.
-Speakers of other languages should not feel that their treatment opportunities are limited or inferior because they don't speak English.
-There are many substance abuse rehabilitation centers available which provide services to those who speak foreign languages, all of which offer a variety of programs to choose from.
-For example, some substance abuse treatment facilities which can treat individuals who speak other languages are only short term rehab facilities, and others are longer term programs.
-Foreign language speakers should seek the advice from a treatment professional in their area to choose a drug rehab facility that provides rehabilitation services in their specific language.
+Individuals who speak other languages, other than English that is, should receive drug or alcohol rehabilitation which is on par with English speakers.
+Speakers of other languages should not feel that their treatment curriculum or treatment setting is going to be any less effective because they don't speak English.
+There are many drug and alcohol rehabilitation facilities available which cater to those who speak foreign languages, all of which provide a variety of programs to choose from.
+For example, some substance abuse rehabilitation facilities which provide services for individuals who speak other languages are only short term programs, and others are longer term programs.
+Foreign language speakers can consult with a treatment professional in their area to choose a drug rehab facility which would be suitable to their needs.

-Self payment substance abuse rehabilitation facilities are an excellent alternative to other types of treatment programs i.e. private medical insurance and state funded facilities.
-People who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment drug treatment programs are an outstanding alternative to other types of rehab centers i.e. private medical insurance and state funded programs.
+Individuals who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their substance abuse rehabilitation program.
-To learn more about self payment programs, make contact with a drug or alcohol rehabilitation center and inquire as to their payment options.
-It is a good idea to contact a number of programs so that you have an understanding of your choices regarding treatment options and payment options.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol rehab program.
+In order to learn more about self payment at a specific program, contact a drug treatment center and inquire as to their payment options.
+It is a good idea to contact several programs so that you have an understanding of your choices with regards to rehab options and payment options.

-Drug addiction and alcoholism can effect many older Americans and seniors, and this issue is projected to only worsen in the coming years.
-Seniors who are covered through the Medicare program, an insurance program funded through the federal government for Americans in this age bracket, can use their Medicare benefits to receive treatment services for drug or alcohol addiction at a wide variety of substance abuse rehab programs around the country.
-Medicare covers both inpatient and outpatient treatment facilities, and seniors who are in need of help can consult with their primary care physician to choose a treatment program covered by Medicare which would be suitable for them.
+Drug addiction and alcoholism affects many older Americans and seniors, and this issue continues to grow as each year passes.
+Seniors who are covered by Medicare, an insurance plan funded through the federal government for Americans in this age bracket, can use their benefits to receive vital treatment services for addiction at a variety of drug and alcohol rehabilitation facilities around the country.
+Medicare covers both inpatient and outpatient rehab programs, and seniors who are in need of help can consult with their primary care physician to choose a treatment program covered by Medicare which would be suitable for them.